 Skip to content

-About 40 PRF Summer Faculty Grants (PRF/SFG) will be awarded by the Purdue Research Foundation each year.
-Summer Faculty Grant awards enable successful applicants to continue full-time scholarly work during the summer and may not be held concurrently with any other appointment.
+PRF Summer Faculty Grants (PRF/SFG) will be distributed through the Executive Vice President for Research and Partnerships (EVPRP).
+Summer Faculty Grant awards provide faculty salary to enable successful applicants to continue full-time scholarly work during the summer and may not be held concurrently with any other appointment.

-The awards are for full-time, tenure-track, academic year faculty members, who will be employed by the university in the following academic year (example: Fall 2009 - Spring 2010), and are in the early stages of their careers.
+The awards are for full-time, research or tenure-track, academic year faculty members, who will be employed by the University in the following academic year, and are in the early stages of their careers.
 Qualified applicants must fall into one of the three categories listed below:

 The application should contain the following documents as part of the application process:

-Proposals should be submitted to the academic dean of the school.
-The dean will then refer all proposals received to a committee of faculty from the school for evaluation.
-The number of copies required varies with the particular school.
+Proposals should be submitted to the academic dean of the college/school.
+The dean will then refer all proposals received to a faculty committee from the college/school for evaluation.
+The number of copies required varies with the particular unit.
 There are no format requirements except that the Application Form must be used as the cover page.

-Academic deans will notify faculty members of their internal deadline and application procedures.
-The only requirement established by the OVPR is the submission of an excel spreadsheet which is sent to the Dean’s with the allocation notice.
-The spreadsheet is due to the OVPR Business Office by May 1st.
-Each college/school will be responsible for sending award, alternate and regret letters.
+Academic Deans will notify faculty members of their internal deadline and application procedures.
+Each college/school will be responsible for sending award, alternate, and regret letters.
 No proposal copies or application forms are needed.

 Announcements of the awards will be made by each department/college/school upon completion of their award process.

-A PRF/SFG recipient receives a salary of $8,000 (less taxes) for two summer months (8-weeks) of employment which supports the work outlined in their proposal.
-The recipient may not hold another appointment during the 8-week grant period.
+Within the funds provided, the colleges or school can provide an annual salary at an appropriate support level for each faculty member.
+A PRF/SFG recipient can receive a faculty salary for up to two summer months (8-weeks) of employment which supports the work outlined in their proposal.
+The recipient may not hold another appointment during the same two month grant period.

-The Vice President for Research (VPR) business office will work with the recipient's departmental business office to process payment.
+The EVPRP business office will work with the recipient's departmental business office to process payment.

-While the PRF/SFG provides salary for two summer months (8 weeks) of employment, this amount may not be equivalent to the normal salary the recipient would receive for that time period.
-The academic department may supplement the Grant up to the equivalent (100% salary) that could have been received for two summer months of employment under the Guidelines for Summer Session Support issued by the Provost.
-The Grant may be supplemented during the eight week Grant period with the use of unrestricted funds ONLY.
-The use of general funds or other sponsored research funds are not allowable.
-However, the use of "start up" funds will be allowed.
-If the academic department chooses to supplement the Grant, this supplement must support the purpose for which the Grant was received and does not represent additional assignments.
+While the PRF/SFG provides salary for two summer months (eight weeks) of employment, the amount provided might not be equivalent to the full salary the recipient would receive for that time period unless the college/department chooses to allocate less summer faulty grants than awarded.
+The academic department may supplement the grant up to the equivalent (100 percent salary) that could have been received for two summer months of employment under the Guidelines for Summer Session Support issued by the Provost's Office.
+The use of other sponsored research funds is not allowable.
+However, the use of "start-up" funds will be allowed.
+If the academic department chooses to supplement the grant, this supplement must support the purpose for which the grant was received and cannot represent additional assignments.

-Summer appointments before or after the grant period are allowable subject to the summer session support guidelines relevant to the funding source of the appointment.
-Refer to the Guidelines for Summer Support issued by the Provost to determine the impact of the receipt of the Grant and any supplement on the total amount the recipient can earn during the summer session.
+Summer appointments before or after the grant period are allowable subject to the summer session support guidelines relevant to the funding source of the appointment(s).
+Refer to the Guidelines for Summer Session Support issued by the Provost's Office to determine the impact of the receipt of the grant and any supplement on the total amount the recipient can earn during the summer session.

-If your research involves the use of animals (PACUC), humans (IRB), and/or recombinant DNA, infectious agents, or unfixed human fluids, human tissues, or human cell lines (IBC), all appropriate approvals must be secured prior to distribution of Summer Faculty Grant funds.
-Funds cannot be awarded retroactive to the university approvals.
+If the scholarly work involves the use of animals (PACUC), humans (IRB), and/or recombinant DNA, infectious agents, or unfixed human fluids, human tissues, or human cell lines (IBC), all appropriate approvals must be secured prior to distribution of Summer Faculty Grant funds.
+Funds cannot be awarded retroactive to the University approvals.